XRPLF/xrpl-dev-portal/docs/concepts/tokens/fungible-tokens/rippling.md

 The funds are transferred through the Issuer, but ultimately the Issuer’s balance doesn’t change.
 This flow of funds is known as _rippling_.
 Issuing accounts must allow rippling so that their holders can transfer funds to one another.

-Rippling can involve several accounts as the XRPL server finds a path to transfer the funds.
+Rippling can involve several accounts as the XRP Ledger finds a path to transfer the funds.
 For example, the funds might flow between two issuer accounts that have a trust line between them.

 [![Holder A transfers currency through Issuers A and B to get to Holder B.](/docs/img/cpt-rippling5.png "Holder A transfers currency through Issuers A and B to get to Holder B.")](/docs/img/cpt-rippling5.png)